fastforwardlabs/blog_deprecated/_posts/2017-09-11-interpretability-webinar.md

 #### What effect will interpretability have on feature selection?

-Mike: anecdotally, we spotted a bunch of problems with our model of customer churn using LIME.
+Mike: Anecdotally, we spotted a bunch of problems with our model of customer churn using LIME.
 In particular, as non-experts in the domain, we’d left in features that were leaking the target variable.
 These lit up like Christmas trees in our web interface thanks to LIME.